Skip to main content

 Guidelines for Successful Transfers

-To ensure an item's location updates correctly during a transfer, follow these general principles:
+To ensure an item's location updates correctly during a transfer, follow these steps:

-Check History Before Backdating: If you must backdate a transfer, first right-click the item and select View Transaction History to confirm that no subsequent Assignment Dates exist after your chosen date.
+• Check History Before Backdating: If you must backdate a transfer, right-click the item and select View Transaction History to confirm that no subsequent Assignment Dates exist after your chosen date.

-Identify Conflicts: If you discover a more recent Assignment Date in the transaction history, use the current date for your transfer instead to guarantee the location updates accurately.
+• Identify and Resolve Conflicts: If you discover a more recent Assignment Date in the transaction history, use the current date for your transfer instead to guarantee the location updates accurately.

 Why Transfers May Fail to Move Items